haltu/muuri/README.md

 <h3><a id="getting-started-5" href="#getting-started-5" aria-hidden="true">#</a> 5.
 Add the styles</h3>

 - The grid element must be "positioned" meaning that it's CSS position property must be set to _relative_, _absolute_ or _fixed_.
 Also note that Muuri automatically resizes the grid element's width/height depending on the area the items cover and the layout algorithm configuration.
-- The item elements must have their CSS position set to _absolute_ and their display property set to _block_.
-Muuri actually enforces the `display:block;` rule and adds it as an inline style to all item elements, just in case.
+- The item elements must have their CSS position set to _absolute_.
 - The item elements must not have any CSS transitions or animations applied to them, because they might conflict with Muuri's internal animation engine.
 However, the grid element can have transitions applied to it if you want it to animate when it's size changes after the layout operation.
 - You can control the gaps between the items by giving some margin to the item elements.
-- One last thing: never ever set `overflow: auto;` or `overflow: scroll;` to the grid element.
+- One last thing.
+Never ever set `overflow: auto;` or `overflow: scroll;` to the grid element.
 Muuri's calculation logic does not account for that and you _will_ see some item jumps when dragging starts.
 Always use a wrapper element for the grid element where you set the `auto`/`scroll` overflow values.

 ```css
 .grid {